 - Get the newsletter, blog posts, and general LifeRing announcements by email, please click here.

 … that’s it!

 Upon request, we can send you a starter kit.
-The $50 kit is offered to new convenors at cost and contains the following LifeRing Press publications:
+The $50 kit is offered to new convenors with free domestic shipping and contains the following LifeRing Press publications: